tanmaster/EVM-Simulator/README.md

 have to enter the raw input data, which you will have to compute yourself.
 Please see the bottom of this page for more resources on this matter.

-Using the first option, you might notice that the expected format is exactly the same as the output formats you would get if you'd compile a contract in [Remix](http://remix.ethereum.org).
-If you load a contract like this, you get the possibility be able to select which function you want to call alongside its parameters.
+Using the first option, you might notice that the expected input formats of ABI and bytecode are exactly the same as the output formats you would get if you'd compile a contract in [Remix](http://remix.ethereum.org).
+If you load a contract this way, you gain the ability to select a function you want to call alongside its parameters, instead of painstakingly having to create the input data yourself.

-Regardless of which method to use to load a contract, you will always have the possibility to send arbitrary raw data alongside a transaction.
+Regardless of which method you use to load a contract, you will always have the option to send arbitrary raw data alongside a transaction.

 #### Notes on Input Format
 I tried to validate the input wherever I could, however there could still be some possibility that the program crashes on unexpected input.
 To prevent this, please refrain from providing data that is likely to be unexpected by the program.
 The placeholder texts usually give away which format is expected in most input fields.
-Concerning function input arguments, JSON-like notation is expected:
+Concerning function input arguments, JSON-like notation is safe to use:
 - Numeric values can be entered as is e.g: 1
 - Strings should be enclosed by double quotation marks e.g.: "This is a string!"
 - Arrays should be enclosed by square brackets: [0, 1, 2, 3]